connect-group/terraform-aws-rds-finalsnapshot/examples/example-with-aurora/README.md

 Data sources are used to discover existing VPC resources (VPC, subnet and security group).

+The database_endpoint passed to snapshot_maintenance should be based on the list of database instances;
+the idea being that the lambda is not triggered until all database instances are in service.
+For that reason the endpoint is set to `${element(aws_rds_cluster_instance.aurora.*.endpoint, 0)}` in order to force a dependency on all of the instances.

 Usage
 -----
 To run this example you need to execute: